Whispering-gallery wave: Electromagnetic waves

 Whispering-gallery waves have also been demonstrated for other electromagnetic waves such as radio waves, microwaves, terahertz radiation, infrared radiation, ultraviolet waves and x-rays.
-More recently, with the rapid development of microfluidic technologies, many integrated whispering gallery mode sensors, by combining the portability of lab‐on‐chip devices and the high sensitivity of whispering gallery mode resonators have emerged.
-The capabilities of efficient sample handling and multiplexed analyte detection offered by these systems have led to many biological and chemical sensing applications, especially for the detection of single particle or biomolecule.
+More recently, with the rapid development of microfluidic technologies, many integrated whispering gallery mode sensors have emerged, which combine the portability of lab‐on‐chip devices and the high sensitivity of whispering gallery mode resonators.
+The capabilities of efficient sample handling and multiplexed analyte detection offered by these systems have led to many biological and chemical sensing applications, especially for the detection of a single particle or biomolecule.